minosproject/minos/README.md

 # Minos - Type 1 Hypervisor for ARMv8-A

 Minos is a lightweight open source Type 1 Hypervisor for mobile and embedded systems that runs directly in bare metal environments.
 Minos implements a complete virtualization framework that can run multiple VMs (Linux or RTOS) on one hardware platform.
-Minos provides CPU virtualization; interrupt virtualization; memory virtualization; Timer virtual ; and the virtualization of some common peripherals.
+Minos provides CPU virtualization; interrupt virtualization; memory virtualization; Timer virtual; and the virtualization of some common peripherals.

 Minos provides an application "mvm" running on VM0 to support the management of the Guest VM.
 At the same time, mvm provides a viviro-based paravirtualization solution that supports virtio-console, virtio-blk, virtio-net and other devices.
+Minos can support both 64bit and 32bit guest VM, but VM0 must use 64bit.

 Minos is suitable for mobile and embedded platforms and currently only supports the ARMv8-A architecture.
-Marvell's Esspressobin development board is supported, and the hardware platform of the ARMv8-A + GICV3 combination can theoretically be supported.
+Marvell's Esspressobin development board is supported, and the hardware platform of the ARMv8-A + GICV3/GICV2 combination can theoretically be supported.
 The software debugging platform supports ARM's official Fix Virtual Platform (FVP), and developers can use ARM DS5 tools for simulation and debugging.

 # Download Source Code And Tools for Minos